-In engaging with this work, participants often discover “blind spots.”
-The design of the exercises illuminates blind spots and helps participants discover their own blocks in professional and personal development.
+In engaging with this work, participants often discover “awareness gaps.”
+The design of the exercises illuminates these gaps and helps participants discover their own blocks in professional and personal development.
 These discoveries can be transformative, and people often gain awareness of aspects of themselves they hadn’t realized were there.
-They also walk away with knowledge and tools that they can use to address those blind spots.
+They also walk away with knowledge and tools that they can use to address those awareness gaps.

 What would it be like to see your team engaging better together?

 Improvisation gives participants an experience of collaboration in its purest form, and as a result, “makes you more open to actually working with someone else instead of imposing your own agenda,” as one participant reflected.

 This program builds tremendous rapport amongst participants and invites vulnerability and courageous self-reflection in a safe and structured environment, which leads to great discovery and growth.
 I’ve consistently received the feedback that I create a very safe atmosphere in which participants feel open to take risks and step outside their comfort zones to engage fully in the program.
 As a result, deeper connections are forged, more learning occurs, and organizations accomplish more.

 How would it feel to see your team leave a day of training more energized than they came in?

 This program may be one of the most fun and engaging experiences your team has shared.
 Expect joy, laughter, ideas and insights sparking, and a buzz of excitement and eagerness to use what was learned.